WebDevStudios/wp-search-with-algolia/README.txt

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

 = 1.3.0 =
+* Fix an issue where, under some circumstances, when a post with a featured image was deleted, the post might be accidentally re-indexed
+* Fix bug that prevented reindex display notices
 * Add algolia_load_scripts_in_footer filter to allow enqueueing the scripts in the footer instead of in the head
-* Fix an issue where, under some circumstances, when a post with a featured image was deleted, the post might be accidentally re-indexed
 * Add new filters for multisite developers

 = 1.2.0 =